z4euxsl/z4euxsl/README.md

 # about me

-💜 i like the color purple
+i love glazing myself by 100% :D

 i like music that aren't emo and stuff :sob: